 Nikiya Q. Dodd is a lifelong public servant leader and not-for-profit management professional.
 Elected in 2018, she is the first woman and African American to be elected to the 5th Aldermanic District in the City of Milwaukee, and the first woman elected to the 6th Senate District in the Wisconsin State Legislature.
 She is the second woman and African American in the history of Milwaukee to be elected to three branches of government in the state.

 As Alderwoman, Nikiya sponsored legislation to add over 200 jobs to the 5th Aldermanic District by rezoning underutilized land for the development of a 325,000 square-foot building and future property tax revenue to the City and sponsored a resolution urging the Wisconsin State Legislature to allow the City to extend benefits to those in domestic partnerships.

 Nikiya hosted the inaugural, day-long tour for neighbors, investors, and community members to Explore the 5th District.
 Explore 5th District tour is a first of its kind to showcase vibrant neighborhoods, parks, and schools, thriving restaurants, and historical sites, as well as opportunities for business growth and development and homeownership on Milwaukee’s West Side.

 Born in Milwaukee, Nikiya is a graduate of Milwaukee Public Schools and the University of Wisconsin - Milwaukee.
 She and her husband purchased their home in the Nash Park neighborhood, over five years ago to raise their son.

-“Tony and I love our neighborhood and are fortunate to raise our son in a community where neighbors feel safe to take their children for a walk, speak to one another, and look out for each other,” said Dodd.
+“Tony and I love our neighborhood and are fortunate to raise our son in a community where neighbors feel safe to walk their dog, take their children on a walk to the park, and sit on their porches waving to passersby.”

 Sign up to receive updates from the candidate on the trail!